Sarmaged/stretch-font/README.md

 This plugin was created in order not to write CSS [Media query] rules for each screen when you have many languages and you can switch them dynamically.

-The sentence itself looks like a **"title"**.
-Text size conversions to only one line ☝🏻

 ### Support
-- 🤩 Watches when elements are added / removed
+- 🤩 Watches when elements are added
 - 🔥 Hot text replacement (i18n)
 - 🖥 Any change in the width of the parent element
 - 🔄 Rotate
+- 📝 Multiline
 - ✅ CSS Animation
 - ✅ CSS Transition